 Here's a picture of Barney the cat lusting after the beef cheeks as I was photographing this recipe.
 He knows what's good.
 Right below that is the recipe!

-Suggestion for cooking in a slow cooker (crockpot)
+💡Suggestion for cooking this recipe in a slow cooker (crockpot) or oven

 Pressure Cooker Korean Beef Cheeks with Mushrooms